Solder Bridges becoming a major challenge during PCB assembly

 September 29, 2016

-To come up with a perfect PCB prototype, The PCB design and PCB assembly stage play a vital role in deriving a proper electronic manufacturing and design solution.
-Be it a PCB used in aerospace, defense, military, renewable energy, transportation, telecommunication or any other industries, the PCB manufacturers need a well defined PCB manufacturing process that uses quality raw materials and comes up with an exact PCB design that prevents solder bridges or PCB rework with giving highly durable and effective solution in turn saving time and money for the electronic manufacturers.
+To come up with a perfect PCB prototype, The pcb layout and PCB assembly stage play a vital role in deriving a proper electronic manufacturing and design solution.
+Be it a PCB used in aerospace, defense, military, renewable energy, transportation, telecommunication or any other industries, the PCB manufacturers need a well defined PCB manufacturing process that uses quality raw materials and comes up with an exact pcb layout that prevents solder bridges or PCB rework with giving highly durable and effective solution in turn saving time and money for the electronic manufacturers.

 To get insights into the things to be taken care of at the time of PCB assembly, all the electronic manufacturers should first understand the common major problems to be considered.
 Among all, solder bridges are the main blunder to be taken into consideration.
 With this, it is significant to understand the solder bridges at the prima facie.